-Remember, my dear friends, that this pericope is a part of a larger discourse of our Lord + Jesus with Nicodemus, the Pharisee who comes to our Lord + Jesus in the middle of the night to question
+Remember, my dear friends, that this pericope is a part of a larger discourse of our Lord + Jesus with Nicodemus, the Pharisee who comes to our Lord + Jesus in the middle of the night to question Him.

-Him.
 He comes in the night because He believes on the Lord + Jesus, but also fears the other Pharisees, who do not believe.
 We will get the rest of that discourse next Sunday on the Feast of the Holy Trinity.
 This is one of the reasons it is important to observe this day of Whit-Monday, because it includes the part of the third chapter of St. John which is not included on the Feast of the Holy Trinity.
+This is where this text occurs in the historic lectionary.
 Remember also what the main context of the discussion between Nicodemus and our Lord + Jesus was.
 They were discussing Holy Baptism, being born from above through water and the Holy Ghost.

 Holy Baptism is a tied to the Feast of Pentecost.
-It is how we as the Church, as the Body of Christ, receive the Holy Ghost, and with Him faith and trust in the Lord + Jesus.
+It is how we as the Church, as the Body of Christ, receive the Holy Ghost, and with Him, faith and trust in the Lord + Jesus.
 In the sermon that St. Peter gave to those who were gathered in Jerusalem on that very first Pentecost Sunday, He declared to the crowds after they were "cut to the heart" that they were to repent and be baptized.
-They were to confess their sins against the Lord God, and be washed in the waters of Holy Baptism, where the Holy Ghost cleansed them from their sins, and renewed their faith in the One, True God.
+They were to confess their sins against the Lord God, and be washed in the waters of Holy Baptism, where the Holy Ghost cleansed them from their sins, and renewed their faith in the One, True Triune Lord God.

 This connection to Holy Baptism is why this day is called "Whit-Monday."
 Whit-Monday is short for "White Monday."
 The Feast of Pentecost is also called "Whit-Sunday."
 Whit-Sunday is short for "White Sunday."
 This designation of "White" is a reference to Holy Baptism.
 Even though the color of the day for the Octave of the Feast of Pentecost is red, the color of the Holy Ghost, and the color of fire; of being cleansed from sin by the fire of the Holy Ghost, these days are referred to as Whitsun Week.
 The week of White Sunday.
-This is actually a reference to the ancient practice of baptizing on the Feast of Pentecost.
+This is actually a reference to the ancient practice of baptizing on the Feast of Pentecost all those who missed the opportunity, for whatever reason, at the Easter Vigil on Holy Saturday.

 Many baptisms in the early Church took place at the Easter Vigil, and the remnant of that practice is why that Service contains a remembrance of Holy Baptism.
-Sometimes because a person was ill, or some other reason prevented them from receiving Holy Baptism at Easter, they were baptized on Feast of Pentecost.
+Sometimes because a person was ill, or some other reason prevented them from receiving Holy Baptism at Easter, they were baptized on the Feast of Pentecost.
 Just like those who were baptized on Easter wore their new white robes the entire following week after their baptisms, those who were baptized on Pentecost would also wear their new white robes for an entire week.
 This was to show the Church, and the newly baptized, that they were clothed with the righteousness of the Christ.
 They were clothed with the new white robe of the Lord's righteousness.
 They were gifted with the Holy Ghost, Who created and sustained faith in them to believe on the Lord + Jesus.